 - Steps back and allows students to learn from their own mistakes; lets them step forward on their own and begin making their own decisions; lets them define and take appropriate risks

 - Models professionalism in the classroom, in the office, at conferences, on social media, and in all public and private interactions

 A minimum of three letters of nomination should be from current and/or former students outlining the ways in which the candidate has been a strong mentor, advisor, and/or teacher.
 Each letter should consider the above criteria and address any other attributes or practices that have led to supportive, successful mentoring.
 Nominations for the mentor award will remain open for three years for consideration by the award committee.

-Nomination and support letters will be accepted until the deadline of July 1, 2022.
-Please send all nomination letters to Dick Powis at email@example.com.
-The award recipient will be honored during the SMA Business Meeting and Award Ceremony at the 2022 AAA Annual Meeting.
+Nomination and support letters will be accepted until the deadline of July 1, 2023.
+Please send all nomination letters to Yesmar Oyarzun at firstname.lastname@example.org.
+The award recipient will be honored during the SMA Business Meeting and Award Ceremony at the 2023 AAA Annual Meeting.